-The workgroup has developed an Open Science policy which covers all aspects of research practice and links directly to the undergraduate and postgraduate programme, where the first Open Science procedures have now been implemented (e.g., replication group projects, preregistration for student research projects, sharing of data and materials).
+The Open Science Workgroup has developed Open Science Guidelines that covers all aspects of research practice and links directly to the undergraduate and postgraduate programme, where the first Open Science procedures have now been implemented (e.g., replication group projects, preregistration for student research projects, sharing of data and materials).
 All new PhD students get mandatory training in Open Science practices.

 The workgroup plays a key role in maximising motivation of staff, by informing them about the developments of and motivations for new research practices.
 The School is a member of the UK Reproducibility Network, which provides a link to other UK initiatives, and which has resulted in the introduction of a monthly University wide ‘ReproducibiliTea’ journal club which is attended by postgraduates.

-To facilitate the School’s long-term plan of transitioning from using SPSS for statistics to the open-source software R, online training is currently offered to staff.
-In line with UKRI, staff are encouraged to make their data publicly available, via the institutions data repository.
-The School has also created guidance for the Faculty Research Ethics Committee to make the adoption of open science easier within an ethical framework.
+To facilitate the School’s plan of transitioning from using SPSS for statistics to the open-source software R, staff training resources are currently offered being developed.
+In line with UKRI, staff are encouraged to make their data and research materials publicly available through online data repositories, where appropriate.
+Members of the Open Science workgroup are working with the Faculty Research Ethics Committee to make the adoption of Open Science easier within an ethical framework.
 In this respect, the School leads the way within the University and provides a reference for other Schools.